Invoca/value_class/README.md

   gear = Gears.new(first_gear: 20)
 ```

 Once an instance of a class is returned.
-It is immutable: it is frozen and all if its attributes are frozen.
+It is immutable: it is frozen and all of its attributes are frozen.

 ### Running Tests